Hair loss.

 Get your thyroid tested

-Thyroid health can be a major issue during perimenopause and post-menopause.
+Thyroid health can be an issue during perimenopause.
 And problems often fly under the radar as standard testing only measures TSH levels when T3 and T4 are important too.
 It’s one of the reasons I recommend seeking out a functional medicine doctor for a full thyroid panel test.

 Ensure your liver, gut and blood sugar health is spot on